TencentBlueKing/blueking-apigateway-apisix/src/apisix/plugins/README.md

 - bk-user-restriction                       # priority: 17679
 - bk-jwt                                    # priority: 17670
 - bk-ip-restriction                         # priority: 17662
-- bk-ip-group-restriction                   # priority: 17661 (will be deprecated)
+- ~~bk-ip-group-restriction                   # priority: 17661 (1.18 removed)~~
-- bk-concurrency-limit                      # priority: 17660
+- bk-concurrency-limit                      # priority: 17660 (disabled by default, should fix the bug of bk-concurrency-limit)
 - bk-resource-rate-limit                    # priority: 17653
 - bk-stage-rate-limit                       # priority: 17652
-- bk-global-rate-limit                      # priority: 17651 (will be removed)
+- ~~bk-global-rate-limit                      # priority: 17651 (1.18 removed)~~
-- bk-stage-global-rate-limit                # priority: 17650 (change it back to 17651 after bk-global-rate-limit is removed)
+- bk-stage-global-rate-limit                # priority: 17651 (not used, but just keep in codebase, maybe will be used in the future)
 - bk-permission                             # priority: 17640

 proxy 预处理：17000 ~ 17500